woodpecker-ci/woodpecker/docs/docs/30-administration/00-deployment/00-overview.md

 ## Authentication

-Authentication is done using OAuth and is delegated to your forge which is configured by using environment variables.
-The example above demonstrates basic GitHub integration.
+Authentication is done using OAuth and is delegated to your forge which is configured using environment variables.

 See the complete reference for all supported forges [here](../11-forges/10-overview.md).